somoire/Neighborhood/README.md

 For user, open project on browser.

 ## Known Bugs
-No bugs I know of.
+No known bugs at the moment.If any kindly contact me via the provided contact below

 ## Contact